sinecosine314/CareFinder_MEAN_V2/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 A copy of the GNU General Public License is distributed with this program in the file named "COPYING" in the project root.
-If not, plerase see <https://www.gnu.org/licenses/>.
+If not, please see <https://www.gnu.org/licenses/>.

+# Version

+1.0.0

 # Data